Jagged Little Pill (musical): Cambridge production

 The New York Times called the Cambridge production "[p]assionate, dramatically compelling, and big-hearted...Jagged Little Pill breaks the jukebox musical mold, and takes on the good work we are always asking new musicals to do: the work of singing about real things."
-In a New York Times feature story published on May 20, 2018, the show's story, "steeped in hot-button issues like opiate addiction, gender identity and sexual assault", was described as being "very much of the present, and may just be the most woke musical since Hair."
+A New York Times feature story published on May 20, 2018, called the show's story, "steeped in hot-button issues like opiate addiction, gender identity and sexual assault", "very much of the present", and said the show "may just be the most woke musical since Hair."

 Bob Verini of Variety wrote, "Not since Rent has a musical invested so many bravura roles with so much individual life...It's a risky business, making a musical not from a story demanding to be told but from a set of songs merely available to be used.
 Jagged Little Pill triumphantly avoids the pitfalls.
 Always engaging, often moving and even rousing, the show boasts dramatic interest and integrity on its own theatrical terms, courtesy of director Diane Paulus, first-time librettist Diablo Cody, and that peerless, soulful balladeer of the modern Western condition, Alanis Morissette."

 Broadway

 The Broadway production of Jagged Little Pill opened to positive reviews.
-The New York Times described the musical as "redemptive, rousing and real ...
+The New York Times called the musical "redemptive, rousing and real ...
 Jagged Little Pill stands alongside the original musicals that have been sustaining the best hopes of Broadway".
 Praising the show's score, Variety wrote, "Morissette’s youthful perspective and the rocking-good score make Jagged Little Pill feel very much of the moment".
 Rolling Stone awarded the production four out of five stars, writing that although the show feels "overly 'woke'" at times and "wears its earnestness on its sleeve", Jagged Little Pill burns with passion ... and enthusiastic beauty."
 The show was nominated for 15 Tony Awards.

-2022-2023 North American Tour
+2022–2023 North American Tour

-Following a January 2023 viewing of the performance at Providence Performing Arts Center, reviewer John McDaid wrote in BroadwayWorld that a "[s]tellar national tour brings Morisette's music to life ..." and called Jagged Little Pill "a powerful, moving production, superbly crafted and full of top-notch performances" and "...a rare show: a jukebox musical that feels organic; a "message" show that foregrounds authentic characters.
+Of a January 2023 performance at Providence Performing Arts Center, reviewer John McDaid wrote in BroadwayWorld that a "[s]tellar national tour brings Morisette's music to life" and called Jagged Little Pill "a powerful, moving production, superbly crafted and full of top-notch performances" and "a rare show: a jukebox musical that feels organic; a 'message' show that foregrounds authentic characters.
 Much of the credit goes to the excellent cast, who are intensely right there in the moment, at every moment.
 It's a powerful theatrical experience, a visual delight, and you absolutely will leave the theater singing."